mollyfish/Front-end-Developer-Interview-Questions/answers.md

 ```
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
 * What is `"use strict";`? what are the advantages and disadvantages to using it?
+  * It prevents the creation of glbal variables, which is good because it can keep you from accidentally contaminating the global namespace, but if you need to create a global variable it will get in your way.
 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
+  * ``` ```
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
 * Explain what a single page app is and how to make one SEO-friendly.